 Adam Murray: And have the opportunity to work with you over the past 12 months.

 Andrew Ritchie: You’re going to feel completely different after you’ve read your feedback.

 Adam Murray: I probably will.
 Yeah.

 Andrew Ritchie: I’m kidding, I’m kidding.
 It’s a pleasure.
 Thanks, mate.

 Adam Murray: Thanks, Ritchie.

 Adam Murray: Thank you very much for listening.
-If you’re interested in keeping up to date with what Cogent is up to, including when new episodes of this podcast come out, you can do that on my subscribing [inaudible] blog updates, at cogent.co/blog.
-And of course to help us get the word out about all the great digital businesses in Melbourne, you can help by rating and reviewing this podcast through your favourite podcast platform.
+If you’re interested in keeping up to date with what Cogent is up to, including when new episodes of this podcast come out, you can do that by subscribing to our blog updates, at cogent.co/blog.
+And of course, to help us get the word out there about all the great digital businesses in Melbourne, you can help by rating and reviewing this podcast through your favourite podcast platform.
 And finally, if you want to tell us about how your business is thriving, or you know of another digital business that is thriving that you think we should hear about, the best way to do that is through emailing us at firstname.lastname@example.org.
 I’m Adam Murray, and I do look forward to hearing about how your business is thriving.